 I have been a stand-up comedian for over 20 years, and have had the great honour of being the resident compere at the multi-award winning XS Malarkey comedy club in Manchester since 1997.
 I also host New Stuff at The Comedy Store in Manchester every fortnight, and did the same at Limelight comedy club in Crewe for a number of years until it closed down (which was nothing to do with me).
-You can see me every Wednesday at The 99 Club in Leicester Square.
+You can see me every first Wednesday of the month at The 99 Club in Leicester Square.

 I don’t just MC – I have headlined gigs nationwide.
 I have also performed regularly at Robin Ince’s Book Club and Robin Ince’s School For Gifted Children, appeared alongside Marcus Brigstocke, Phill Jupitus, Sanjeev Bhaskar and Hattie Hayridge in the improv tour Totally Looped, done sets for Andy Zaltzman’s Political Animal at the Edinburgh Fringe, and was one of The Unbroadcastable Radio Show (a topical sketch group) at The Comedy Store every month between 2003-2009.

 I am also experienced in after dinner speaking and have done lots of TV warm-up (including University Challenge – I was their go to guy for over ten years until budget cuts meant they stopped having one – a number of blocks of Mastermind, and the recent missing Dad’s Army remakes.
 I was actually offered a resident warm-up slot with Countdown but decided that it’s not really what I want to do so if you want me now it really has to be a special, or very well paid, project … but I can do it, that’s the point).

 Clubs for whom I have said funny things into a microphone:

 The Comedy Store (Manchester, London, Leeds, Warrington, Durham, Bolton, Cleethorpes)